lwjohnst86/nfs484-1484-exams/final/notes.md

 We want them to highlight that:

 * More FADS alleles greater ARA and EPA+DHA
-* More FADS greater CRP
-* More FADS + greater intake of n-6 = inc CRP, ARA, and TAG
+* More FADS + greater intake of n-6 = inc CRP
-* Lower intake of n-6 reduces CRP, ARA, and TAG
+* Lower intake of n-6 reduces CRP, ARA/EPA+DHA ratio
 * While paradoxical, the higher EPA+DHA in the FADS group is not enough to offset the higher levels of LA.
 * Greater LA competes for the D6D enzyme and too much LA reduces